Looking up at treees

 How long will it take before I see a difference in therapy?

-I’ve tried therapy before, but nothing changed—how will this be any different?
+I’ve tried therapy before, but it didn’t work—how will this be any different?

 You Can Reclaim Your Sense of Self and Wellbeing